mrtngamper/IEGUI/Documentation/README.md

 model would not be necessary.
 Furthermore, the model was mainly used as a reference.
 The team decided to allow minimal changes of the design during the development process if the whole team was informed.

+### About testing
+Test cases may be implemented using JUnit for critical processes, as needed.
+As the team's development process is mostly linear, testing may also be implemented to simplify later modifications to the project after the deadline.

+### Code documentation
+The team decided to document the code using Java Docs.
+A render of this documentation will be added after finishing the project to simplify modifications in the future.

 ## Design